gargsuryansh/CodeUrja1.0/README.md

 ## Overview
 VeriFact-AI is a **Next.js + Flask**-based platform that verifies news authenticity using AI-powered **similarity search** and **web scraping**.
 The core feature is an **AI Agent** that searches the web for credible sources and compares them to the article in question.

 Additionally, we've built a **browser extension** that allows users to verify news articles directly from any source they are reading.
+For images, we implemented multiple OCR models such as EasyOCR, TesseractOCR and our own Tensorflow model, but the best was Mistral OCR.
+Though its API is payment only, we decided to implement Gemini's 2.0 Flash model for very low cost as well as high efficiency,

 ## Tech Stack
 ### Frontend (Next.js)